MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Options
 -------

-Options specific to the 'mean' algorithm
+Options specific to the "mean" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-shells bvalues** Comma separated list of shells to be included in the volume averaging